tonethar/IGME-330-Master/notes/firebase-3.md

 ### IV-A. Display the score data

 - We will display this data in an "old school" fashion, via DOM manipulation
-- For project 3, you will be required to have an admin page like this one, but it will instead use Vue.js to update the page
+- For project 3, you are required to have an admin page like this one, but it will instead use Vue.js to update the page

 Make **dataChanged()** look like this: